 2021 Local Government Election

-For more information about NSW Local Government election registration, nomination, election campaign finances, voting and other election processes, as well as important dates and deadlines, go to the NSW Electoral Commission website at www.elections.nsw.gov.au
+For information about NSW Local Government election registration, nomination, election campaign finances, voting and other election processes, as well as important dates and deadlines, visit the NSW Electoral Commission website at www.elections.nsw.gov.au

 NSWEC Online Candidate Information Sessions

 A series of online candidate information sessions will be conducted by the NSW Electoral Commission (NSWEC) in the lead up to the 2021 NSW Local Government elections.
-The webinars will be held from April to August 2021 and will cover the following topics:
+The webinars will cover the following topics:

 - Election overview